 "What?
 Where?"
-Dean snapped, instantly scouring for places anything big enough to be a man could hide.
+Dean snapped, instantly scouring for places anything big enough to be a threat could hide.

-Dean was sudenly ripped from his brother, his back slamming into the dirt and rattling his bones.
-He caught sight of Sam sliding on his back in the oposite direction, pained lines around his mouth.
+Dean was suddenly ripped from his brother, his back slamming into the dirt and the force rattling his bones.
+He caught sight of Sam sliding on his back in the opposite direction, pained lines around his mouth.

 A figure walked straight out of the darker stack of woods, acting like it owned the place with night black eyes that narrowed at the fallen Winchesters and a sneer set on its face.

-They'd just faceda whole shit fuck mess of these things and lost to a hell of a price and now here are the hellspawn sons of bitches again, ready to take and kill and ruin.
-Sam 's breath hitched as he saw Dean stiffen, and so far away in the other direction, thankfully still armed.
+They'd just faced a whole shit-fuck-mess of these things and lost to a hell of a price and now here are the hell spawn sons of bitches again, ready to take and kill and ruin.
+Sam's breath hitched as he saw Dean stiffen, and so far away in the other direction, thankfully still armed though.

-"No" He muttered, running and grabbing the fallen sawn off as the demon turned to Dean, a sick delight lighting up its eyes.
+"No." He muttered, standing and running, he grabbed the fallen sawn off as the demon turned to Dean, a sick delight lighting up its eyes.

-Its hand outstretched and opened and Dean cried out as he felt the familiar pushing pain of his orgons forcefully being crushed.
+Its hand outstretched and opened and Dean cried out as he felt the familiar pushing pain of his organs forcefully being crushed against the hard earth.

-Sam fired once, right into its back, jerking at the spray of blood and the icy stare the black eyes returned to him.
+Sam fired once, right into its back, jerking at the spray of blood and the icy stare when the black eyes turned to him.